-Dahi Vada is a quintessential snack from the streets of cities like Bombay.
+Dahi Vada or Dahi Bhalla is the quintessential Indian street food snack.
 Crispy, lentil-based vadas or dumplings are dunked into a spicy, sweet, tangy yogurt sauce.
 These vegan dahi vadas are made with a vegan "yogurt" created with tofu.

 I'll begin my post on my vegan Dahi Vada, or Thayir Vadai, a crisp, airy, golden lentil dumpling dunked into a creamy, tangy-sweet, yogurt-based sauce, by wading smack-dab into the squabble over tofu or, more generally, soy products.

 I don't cook very often with tofu (perhaps once a month, if that), and the only soy I consume most days is a couple of tablespoons of soymilk in my tea or coffee.
 But for as long as I've been a vegan, I've listened to and tried to understand some of the criticisms fired at soy.
 Some of these include valid research and concerns from real people like you and me who want to make sure they are eating the right stuff when they move to a plant-based diet.
 But truth be told, a lot of the criticism comes from the meat and dairy industries and their minions looking to preserve their own business interests.

 Then recently, I came across an unusually heated discussion over soy products on an Indian vegan forum.
 A large number of the people commenting seemed to be really nervous about soy and were vigorously exchanging links to articles pummeling it.
 Some swore how they had not touched soy in years, or would not hereafter.
 All of it really, truly mystified me.